cartesi/rollups-examples/frontend-console/README.md

 - **`--mnemonic`**: determines an account for submitting transactions; when using the `localhost` network, the application will use the default `mnemonic` for the local Hardhat node, which is already funded; otherwise, you must define a mnemonic for an account that has funds in the specified network; you can also define this parameter by setting the `MNEMONIC` environment variable;
 - **`--accountIndex`**: specifies an account index to use from the provided mnemonic; if absent, index `0` is used;

-### Listing notices and vouchers
+### Listing notices, vouchers and reports

-The `notice list` and `voucher list` commands display DApp notices and vouchers associated with the given epoch and input.
+The `notice list`, `voucher list` and `report list` commands display DApp notices, vouchers and reports associated with the given epoch and input.

 ```shell
 yarn start notice list <options>